NewDay-Data/scilint/README.md

 These are the starting premises that permit the notebook quality conversation to start.
-To bring this to life a little, we would say that **the notebook on left is of lower quality than the notebook on the right**..
+To bring this to life a little, we would say that **the notebook on the left is of lower quality than the notebook on the right**..

 ![Low vs High?](nbs/images/scilint_before_after_prep.png)

 # 🚀 Getting Started

-> Please note `sclint` is only tested on linux and macos currently.
+> Please note `scilint` is only tested on linux and macos currently.

 ## Install